simonnepinto/app-dev-lab/README.md

 3. Navigate to the cloned repository.
 4. Choose the application you want to run and select 'settings.gradle' file
 5. Run the application.

+## List of Programs

+1. Create an application to design a visiting Card.
+2. Design a calculator application.
+3. Design and develop a registration and login page.
+4. Develop an application to set a wallpaper that changes every 30 seconds.
+5. Design a counter application.
+6. Create an application for parsing XML and JSON data.